Condition Care Guide

 What is chlamydia?

 Chlamydia (pronounced kluh-MID-ee-uh) is a species of bacteria, Chlamydia trachomatis that causes a variety of infections, primarily through sexual contact.
 It is one of the most common sexually transmitted diseases (STDs) in the United States with over 3 million new cases annually.
-Chlamydia is easily spread because it often causes mild or no symptoms and may be unknowingly passed to sexual partners.
+The chlamydia bacteria infection is easily spread because it often causes mild or no symptoms and may be unknowingly passed to sexual partners.
 When symptoms do appear, they are usually noticeable within 1-3 weeks of contact.

 What are the symptoms of chlamydia?